We women don’t give our breasts enough credit.

-Just remember, whatever differences you notice have less to do with whether you choose to breastfeed and more to do with pregnancy hormones.
-If there are things that influence how your breasts after nursing look, they’re genetics, age, and how many pregnancies you’ve had.
+Just know whatever differences you notice have less to do with whether you choose to breastfeed and more to do with [pregnancy hormones(https://www.peanut-app.io/blog/pregnancy-hormones).

 In this article: 📝

 - How long will my breasts hurt after stopping breastfeeding?